Ludwigvsch/cse15l-lab-reports/index.md

 git clone <Command-V><enter>
 ```

 I copied the ssh url from my forked repository and paste the url into my terminal.
+This clones the repository into my account on the server.

 **Step 6**